msthakkar121/SmartAI/Readme.md

 > Add the exe file to the project directory besides manage.py

-> Open the cmd in the directory and execute the command: `nssm insatll service_name`
+> Open the cmd in the directory and execute the command: `nssm install service_name`

 > An interface should pop up for service creation.
 In the application tab, provide the
 > `path` for the python executable location in your virtual environment, project directory